 Normal Worries, Anxiety, or OCD: Differences That Matter

 Normal worries usually shift with comfort, time, and new information.
 OCD tends to repeat, demand certainty, and push the child toward rituals.
-Anxiety and OCD can overlap, but OCD has a distinctive loop: intrusive fear, distress, compulsion, short relief, then renewed doubt.
+Anxiety and OCD can overlap, but OCD has a distinctive loop: intrusive fear, distress, compulsion, brief relief, then renewed doubt.

 For example, a child with ordinary worry may ask once if a parent will be home after school.
 A child with OCD may ask repeatedly, seek a specific answer, become distressed if the answer changes, and feel compelled to repeat the question until it sounds safe.